Historic Sites

 The Pilgrim Monument, a 252-foot stone tower in downtown Provincetown, commemorates the Mayflower’s first landing on Cape Cod.
 The monument’s architect, Willard T. Sears, based the monument on the fourteenth-century Torre del Mangia in Italy.
 Sears, who was born in New Bedford and lived in Boston, designed many prominent buildings in New England, including the Old South Church on Copley Square and the Isabella Stewart Gardner Museum.

-pilgrim monument_provincetown pilgrim monument_ pilgrim monument museum
+Pilgrim Monument_provincetown pilgrim monument_ pilgrim monument museum

 The Cape Cod Pilgrim Memorial Association began raising funds for a Pilgrim Monument in the late nineteenth-century.
 The association’s efforts attracted national attention and, in 1907, President Theodore Roosevelt travelled to Provincetown to lay the cornerstone for the monument.
 Three years later, when the tower was completed, President William Howard Taft delivered an address at its dedication ceremony.